Rob Hall: 1996 Everest disaster

-At 5:00 pm, a blizzard struck the Southwest Face of Everest, diminishing visibility and obliterating the trail back to Camp IV.
-Shortly afterward, Hall radioed for help, saying that Hansen had fallen unconscious but was still alive.
-Adventure Consultants guide Andy Harris began climbing to the Hillary Step at 5:30 pm with water and supplementary oxygen.

-On 11 May, at 4:43 am, close to twelve hours after the blizzard had started, Hall radioed down and said that he was on the South Summit.
-He reported that Harris had reached the two men, but that Hansen had died sometime during the night and that Harris was missing as well.
+At 4:30 p.m. and then again at 4:41 p.m., base camp received radio calls from Hall stating that Hansen had used all of his oxygen and could not descend the Hillary Step without fresh supplies.
+Interviews with Adventure Consultants personnel afterward revealed that Hall characterized Hansen's condition as "weak" and "incapacitated," that they perceived the situation as "very serious" and that Adventure Consultants guide Guy Cotter advised Hall to abandon Hansen and "save himself."
+Expedition records show that nothing more was heard from Hall that night.

+At 4:45 a.m. on 11 May Hall radioed base camp, indicated that Harris had reached him in the night but had since disappeared and that "Doug [Hansen] is gone."

 Hall was not breathing bottled oxygen, because his regulator was too choked with ice.
 By 9:00 am, Hall had fixed his oxygen mask, but indicated that his frostbitten hands and feet were making it difficult to traverse the fixed ropes.
 Later in the afternoon, he radioed to Base Camp, asking them to call his wife, Jan Arnold, on the satellite phone.
 During this last communication, he reassured her that he was reasonably comfortable and told her, "Sleep well my sweetheart.
 Please don't worry too much."
 He died shortly thereafter.
 His body was found on 23 May by mountaineers from the IMAX expedition, and still remains just below the South Summit.
 In the 1999 New Zealand bravery awards, Hall was posthumously awarded the New Zealand Bravery Star for his actions.